KaczuH/rss_scraper/README.md

 ## Rates update
-The task is scheduled using celerybeat to run at 16:30 every day, because the ECB updates the rates at about 16:00 CET (source: https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
+The task is scheduled using celerybeat to run at 16:30 CET every day, because the ECB updates the rates at about 16:00 CET (source: https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).